Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Teaching Artist Journal, 14(1), 24-29.

-As a Diversity Trainer, I have helped dismantle misogyny and homophobia through the Mankind Project (MKP) since 2008.
-Using dramatic play, we facilitate powerful awakenings for men.
-Tens of thousands of men have improved their emotional intelligence and forged bonds outside their communities through these transformative experiences.
+As a Diversity Trainer, I have helped dismantle patriarchy, misogyny, and homophobia through the Mankind Project (MKP) since 2008.
+Using psychodramatic play and ritual, we facilitate powerful awakenings for men.
+Tens of thousands of men, including myself, have improved their emotional intelligence and forged bonds outside their communities through these transformative experiences.
 I transfer the awareness wrought from this work in service of modeling healthy masculinity in all facets of my life.